mottosso/learn-cinder/book/guide_to_meshes.md

 But there’s more to the [`TriMesh`] than just a nice way to store all the vertices that you create because, let’s face it, lining up vertices is a drag and there are better and more fun ways to make vertices.
 For instance, using a 3d modeling program.
 To that end, you can import and export OBJ files.

-So, in my favorite 3d modeling program Blender, I’ll create a classic platonic solid, the isodecahedron, and then export it as an `.obj` file:

 ![image](https://cloud.githubusercontent.com/assets/2152766/14066082/cedd9d74-f438-11e5-94f0-bb7cd7a77ce1.png)

-For completeness, here is the file in ASCII format.
+For completeness, here is an OBJ file in ASCII format.

 **icosahedron.obj**